 - Apply for and receive a Tier 4 school counselor license.

 Read more about opportunities in this field on our school counseling career guide.

 Licensed Alcohol and Drug Counselor (LADC)

-The Minnesota Board of Behavioral Health and Therapy is responsible for issuing licenses for substance abuse counselors, known in Minnesota as the Licensed Alcohol and Drug Counselor (LADC) credential.
-There are two pathways to licensure, known as the standard method and the supervision method.
-Both pathways have the same minimum required education, which is a bachelor’s degree with at least 18 credits in drug and alcohol counseling and an 880-hour supervised practicum.
-The application form can be found online.
+The Minnesota Board of Behavioral Health and Therapy (BBHT or the Board) is responsible for issuing licenses for substance abuse counselors, known in Minnesota as the Licensed Alcohol and Drug Counselor (LADC) credential.
+There are two main pathways to licensure, known as the Standard Method and the Supervision Method.
+Both pathways have the same minimum required education, which is a bachelor’s degree with at least 18 semester hours in specific drug and alcohol counseling coursework and an 880-hour supervised practicum.
 In Minnesota, LADCs work in a variety of settings, including treatment facilities, correctional facilities, and hospitals, to assess, evaluate, and modify addictive behaviors related to alcohol and drug abuse.
 To earn a LADC license, follow these steps: